Basilisvirus/Band-gap-energy-of-photocatalyst/README.md

 # Band-gap-energy-of-photocatalyst
-Objective: Determine approximate value of Eg for selected powder photocatalyst, using mathematics and graphs (with matplotlib, python3 and ubuntu)
+Determine the value of Eg (energy gap) for selected powder photocatalyst, using its fluoresence graph (with matplotlib, python3 and ubuntu)

 File to Run: workbench.py